Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Determine what needs to be improved in order to achieve the desired security posture .

-8. Fill in the blank:  In an internal security audit, <----> refers to identifying people,assets, policies, procedures,and technologies that might impact an organization's security posture. scope
+8. Fill in the blank:  In an internal security audit, <----> refers to identifying people,assets, policies, procedures,and technologies that might impact an organization's security posture.

+	scope

 9. A security analyst perform an internal security audit.They determine that the organization needs to install surveillance cameras at various store locations.What are they working to establish ?

 	Physical controls

-10. What information is tipically communicated to stakeholders after completion of an internal security audit ?
+10. What information is topically communicated to stakeholders after completion of an internal security audit ?
 Select three answers.
+.
 	- Existing risks that need to be addressed now or in the future.
 	- Strategies for improving security posture .
 	- A summary of the goals .